xbill82/backbone-relational-jsonapi/README.md

 This way, compound objecs containing `tags` objects will be parsed and the included instances of `Tag` will be available to other objects for relationships.

+## Meta objects

+Meta objects are supported and their treatment is delegated to the model or collection that is parsing the incoming data.
+When a `meta` object is found within the response, the function `handleMeta` is called on `this`.
+If the function is not defined, then the `meta` object is ignored.
+Be careful: this function is called before the `parse` function has actually returned, so you won't be able to access the parsed data from the `handeMeta` scope.

 ## Examples

 Here's an example of an `articles` object that can be parsed by the library